Do You Still Need Antivirus in 2026? Benefits, Limits, and When Defender Is Enough

 What are the main advantages of antivirus software?

-The main advantages are real-time malware blocking, safer downloads, quarantine, removable-drive scanning, ransomware risk reduction, and easier cleanup after suspicious activity.
+The main advantages are real-time scanning, malware blocking, quarantine, suspicious-download detection, removable-drive scanning, web protection, and faster cleanup decisions after an alert.

 What are the disadvantages of antivirus software?